 Japanese lesson index.

 4. Write your resume and cover letters or have them written for you by some pros.
 Also start writing a theme on why you want to go to Japan and a short letter of introduction.
 Employers like the Jet Program etc. often ask for such letters.
 It’s handy to have something prepared ahead of time.
-Also line up your personal references – schools often ask for them.

 5. Begin your internet search for jobs in Japan.

 Be sure to check out our job posting page to find the latest work available in Japan.
 Also, check the Monday’s edition of The Japan Times and don't forget to visit Ohayo Sensei as they have many job postings too.
 Also, here's a link to a page of sites with job listings in Japan.

 6. After your employer agrees to hire you, they will apply for your Certificate of Eligibility on your behalf and send it to you once Japan Immigration sends it to them.

 7. Start shopping for cheap airfare.
 Check out Travelocity, an industry leader for a reason.
-When airlines have empty seats they turn to these guys to fill them.(Large schools, G Communications (formerly Nova and Geos) & Aeon etc. won’t pay for your flight over.
+(Large schools, Nova Holdings, Aeon, ECC, Berlitz etc. won’t pay for your flight over.
 Major bummer.
-The industry has changed and is glutted with teachers.)
+The industry has changed and is glutted with teachers.

 8. Once you receive your Certificate of Eligibility from your employer, you need to take it to your local consulate to get your visa stamped in it.
 A fairly painless process that can be accomplished in one afternoon.